Good pet nutrition is so important. When you feed naturally, you have peace of mind of knowing exactly what your pet is eating!

 On this food, Marmalade very quickly developed what I call processed food bloat around her middle.
 Almost a year later, we thought we were going to have to put Marmalade down because she was in so much pain due to her arthritis.
 Our vet suggested we try Rimadyl, a pain and arthritis medication.
 This medication seemed to help the pain but it made her so anxious, it drove us all crazy.

 We put her back on an all natural diet.
 This diet, along with Cosequin DS and Duralactin supplements, worked so well she was able to come off the Rimadyl.
-She feels so good now, we have to take measures to keep her from running.
+She felt so good, we had to take measures to keep her from running.
 Before, she’d just stand, shake and cry.
-Now she’s back to being the impossible-to-ignore delight she was before.
-Yes, you can tell that Marms is getting older (she is 11, which is really old for a giant breed).
-However, her eyes are bright and she is as sassy as ever.
+It was not long after that she was back to being the impossible-to-ignore delight she was before.
+Marmalade lived until she was just one month shy of turning 12, which is really old for a giant breed whose life span is between 7 and 8 years!

-Buck is our 5-year-old Golden Retriever and has spent his whole life on a natural cooked diet.
+Buck is our 6-year-old Golden Retriever and has spent his whole life on a natural cooked diet.
 It has paid off!
-He is healthy and full of energy.
+He is healthy and full of energy with a soft and shiny coat.

 I love our pets and they bring me so much joy and happiness.
 I feel they deserve the best life I can give them!
 Yes, cooking can seem like a chore, however; knowing that they are receiving the best pet nutrition possible makes it worth it.